-If you’re a photographer in Indiana or another area of the world where you experience winter, you inevitably experience “slow season”—a time where you aren’t shooting much because it’s so cold outside!
+If you’re a photographer in Indiana or another area of the world where you experience winter, you inevitably experience “slow season”—a time where you aren’t shooting as often as usual because it’s cold outside!

 Now, just because you aren’t shooting much doesn’t mean you don’t have things to do.
-In fact, slow season is the perfect time to hone in on your marketing tactics and work “on” your business instead of “in” it so you can help your business really grow.
+In fact, slow season is the perfect time to hone in on your marketing tactics and work “on” your business instead of “in” your business so you can help your business grow.

 To help you make the most of the cold months, here are seven things photographers should do during slow season!